On September 21, the whole school gathered for a celebration of International Day of Peace and to learn about the Water for Peace Project.

 Over a period of many months, Evelyn Daugherty, an IARP volunteer and a Macalester alum joined with Salam Murtada, an IARP board member and classically trained pianist, Luke Wilcox Communications Director for IARP (all Arabic speakers) and our very own Brad Bradshaw to review and discuss the song selection for our peace day celebration.
 Evelyn, Salam and Luke contacted over 10 different Iraqi people to choose a song “Peace Be Upon You” that would be recognizable to Iraqis and be non-political in its message.

-Thank you to Tom Fletcher and Russ Borud for photos (go to FSM’s facebook page for more).
+Thank you to Tom Fletcher and Russ Borud for photos (go to FSMN’s facebook page for more).

 For those who were not able to attend the event I have included the lyrics.